ewolff/microservice-linkerd/HOW-TO-RUN.md

 `linkerd stat deploy` will say that the order deployment still works flawlessly.
 However, `linkerd routes deploy/shipping --to service/order` will show that some calls to the service fail.
-However, `linkerd routes deploy/shipping --to service/order -o wide` provides even more information.
+`linkerd routes deploy/shipping --to service/order -o wide` provides even more information.